DmitryFillo/berserker_resolver/README.rst

 Resolver.www
 ------------

-This property enables automatic addition/removal of *www* prefix depending on the domain.
+Enables automatic addition/removal of *www* prefix depending on the domain.

 .. code:: python